 SOURCE TEXTS: Leonine 1984 editionIncluded in this volume of the Commentaries on Aristotle are the commentaries on Aristotle’s On the Soul and On Sensing and Sensation.
 By analyzing On the Soul, St. Thomas shows the value of Aristotle’s understanding of the soul as he enriches and expounds on it.
 St. Thomas probes Aristotle’s understanding of the senses in On Sensing and Sensation.

 SOURCE TEXTS: Leonine 1992 edition, Marietti 1950 edition, E.J.
-Brill 1965 editionThe final volume in our set of Commentaries on Aristotle includes the Tabula Libri Ethicorum and the commentary on Politics.
-The Tabula Libri Ethicorum is a table drawn up by St. Thomas that organizes the principal themes in the Nicomachean Ethics and Albert the Great’s commentary on the Nicomachean Ethics.
-In the incomplete commentary on Politics St. Thomas examines Aristotle’s political thought.
+Brill 1965 editionThe final volume in our set of Commentaries on Aristotle provides the commentary on Politics.
+In the incomplete commentary on Politics, St. Thomas examines Aristotle’s political thought.

 Vol. 48: De CaeloSTATUS: Translating